HackYourFuture-CPH/node.js/week4/homework.md

 3. Subject only contains the string "Hello"
 4. Now you add one rule that you think would make an email spam!

-You could make it so these just one of these rules should be true for it to be marked as spam.
+You could make it so just one of these rules should be true for it to be marked as spam.
 Or you can make it so that fx rule 1 AND rule 3 should be true.
 That is up to you!

 This is how the spam detection should work: